angelal4844/sep11-freedom-project/entries/entry03.md

 ``` JS
 onClick(("door") => go("game"))
 ```
-When you click on door, it goes back to the first level.
+In this code, when you click on door, it goes back to the first level.
 ## Skills
+Some skills I learned is debugging, problem decomposition, and time management.
 ## EDP